 Frequently Asked Questions

-No. According to Paragraph 2, Article 138 of the Russian Tax Code, judicial review is possible only after observing the mandatory pre-trial procedure.
-The arbitrazh court will return the petition based on Paragraph 5, Part 1, Article 129 of the Russian Arbitrazh Procedure Code.
+No. Under Article 138(2) of the Tax Code, judicial review is available only after the mandatory pre-trial procedure has been observed.
+The arbitrazh court will return the petition under Article 129(1)(5) of the Arbitrazh Procedure Code.

-Exactly 1 month from the date the taxpayer receives the act (Paragraph 6, Article 100 of the Russian Tax Code).
-For acts based on the results of additional measures, the deadline is 15 working days (Paragraph 6.2, Article 101 of the Russian Tax Code).
+One month from the date the taxpayer receives the report under Article 100(6) of the Tax Code.
+For reports following additional control measures, the deadline is fifteen working days under Article 101(6.2).

-Filing a petition with the court does not inherently suspend collection.
-It is necessary to file a separate motion for interim measures (Part 3, Article 199 of the Russian Arbitrazh Procedure Code) and prove the risk of causing significant damage to the business.
+Filing a petition with the court does not, of itself, suspend collection.
+The taxpayer must file a separate motion for interim measures under Article 199(3) of the Arbitrazh Procedure Code and demonstrate the risk of significant damage to the business; the court generally requires counter-security in the form of a bank guarantee or surety.

 Conclusion